What Is A Dry Pedicure?

 Efficiency

-A lot of the process of getting your toes done isn’t spent with the actual process of painting, but rather waiting for your feet to soak.
+A lot of the process of getting your toes done isn’t spent on the actual painting, but rather waiting for your feet to soak.
 Regular pedicures can just take too long!

 Callus Friendly